 Glosso Plant is known for being a very fast grower.
 However, it does require some extra care and work to get the species to thrive.
 The key to success with this plant is light, the use of CO2, and a nutrient-rich substrate.
 Algae are known to become a problem with Glossostigma Elatinoides and without any added CO2 it can easily grow out of control.

 Periodic trimmings will also be very important to maintain healthy foliage and growth.
 To make sure that the plant forms a compact green carpet, yellow or rotting leaves must be cut off and disposed of.
-As long as its main needs are met, Glosso will take off and grow rather quick and dense.
+As long as its main needs are met, Glosso will take off and grow rather quickly and densely.
 For this reason, it is considered an intermediate level species to try and grow.

 How to grow